Business ownership within England and Wales: Limited liability partnerships

 All members not just designated members are agents of the LLP they do have responsibilities to which have yet to be developed by the courts.
 Typical obligations its to act in the interests of the LLP, avoid conflicts of interest and prohibition on the making of secret profits.

 A limited liability partnership has not got the same structure which is usually required be a company which has in statute provision for the structure of directors or board structure of management.
 It is for the members to create an LLP Agreement which is a separate document which is not to be given to Companies House it is to be held by the members themselves.

 The main reasons for having an LLP agreement is that the default provisions in the absence of the agreement allows for all members of the LLP is that every member is to take part in the managements of the organisation, members are entitled to share profits equally.
 There is no member which is entitled to remuneration for acting in the business or management of the LLP.

 The default provisions are limited in many issues such as in the nature and extent of capital contributions made by members and how disputes can be resolved.
-Within the LLP agreement it is highly recommended that there should be Alternative Dispute Resolution (ADR) Clause which allows for organisations to opt for attribution or mediation to allow them to settle disputes without the need to go to court; court cases can often take a long time and are much more expensive than attributions where cases are often settled within 2–3 days and are of much less expensive.
+Within the LLP agreement it is highly recommended that there should be an alternative dispute resolution (ADR) clause which allows for organisations to opt for attribution or mediation to allow them to settle disputes without the need to go to court; court cases can often take a long time and are much more expensive than attributions where cases are often settled within 2–3 days and are of much less expensive.
 When this clause is in place then if a party goes to court then the case will be thrown out; attribution allows for legal bodies to settle their differences in private and it has many more benefits.

 The LLP agreement should cover subjects such as: